Calamondin Limes

 Applications

-Yumenoka strawberries are best suited for raw applications as their firm, and juicy consistency is showcased when consumed fresh, out-of-hand.
-It is recommended to bite directly into the flesh rather than slicing or cutting to experience the optimal texture and flavor.
-Yumenoka strawberries can be dipped whole into chocolate or candy coatings, served on appetizer plates with cheeses and nuts, or used as topping on cakes and tarts.
-The berries can also be mixed into salads, used as a topping on pizza and sushi, blended into crepe batter, wrapped into mochi, baked into doughnuts and cream puffs, and kneaded into a dough for strawberry dangos or sweet dumplings.
-Yumenoka strawberries pair well with fruits such as blueberries, kiwis, mangoes, and peaches, green tea, vanilla, caramel, dark chocolate, leafy greens, broccoli, and red cabbage.
-The fresh fruits will keep 3-7 days when stored lightly covered and kept dry in the refrigerator.
+Yumenoka strawberries have a sweet-tart flavor suited for fresh and cooked preparations.
+The variety is popularly consumed straight out of hand, and it is recommended to bite directly into the flesh rather than slicing or cutting to experience the fruit's optimal texture and flavor.
+Yumenoka strawberries are commonly served with fresh cream, condensed milk, or chocolate as a snack or sweet treat.
+In Japan, the variety is sliced and served with whipped cream in delicate sandwiches, layered into parfaits, or added as a fresh decoration on cakes, tarts, and ice cream.
+Yumenoka strawberries can also be served on appetizer platters with cheeses and nuts, mixed into salads, used as a topping on pizza and sushi, blended into crepe batter, or simmered into jams, jellies, and purees.
+In dessert preparations, Yumenoka strawberries are wrapped into mochi, baked into doughnuts and cream puffs, or kneaded into a dough for strawberry dangos or sweet dumplings.
+Yumenoka strawberries pair well with fruits such as blueberries, kiwis, mangoes, and peaches, green tea, vanilla, caramel, dark chocolate, leafy greens, and herbs, including mint, basil, and cilantro.
+Whole, unwashed Yumenoka strawberries will keep up to one week when stored lightly covered or in a plastic bag in the refrigerator's crisper drawer.
+For the best quality and flavor, consume the variety within 2 to 3 days.

 Ethnic/Cultural Info

-In Nagasaki, Japan, the character known as Yume-Zukin Chan was created by the Japanese Agricultural Cooperative Federation to promote the sales of Yumenoka strawberries.
-Yume-Zukin Chan is a cartoon strawberry mixed with a deer, which is a symbol of the Nagasaki region and is often displayed on the packaging of the Yumenoka strawberry.
-The character was first released on strawberry day in January and has become a symbol of good luck and fortune.
-Within Japanese culture, superstition is widely present, and many believe giving fresh Yumenoka strawberries with the character on the packaging will bring good luck to the receiver.
-Consumer goods made with Yumenoka strawberries are also believed to be lucky.
-During difficult school exams, cakes with Yumenoka strawberries are known as “a dream come true cakes,” and for Valentine’s Day, chocolates made with the strawberries are known as “dreamy aroma chocolate.”
+In Nagasaki, Japan, the character Yume-Zukin Chan was created by the Japanese Agricultural Cooperative Federation to promote the sales of Yumenoka strawberries.
+Yume-Zukin Chan is a cartoon deer dressed in a strawberry costume.
+Deer are symbols of the Nagasaki region, and the branded strawberry mascot is often displayed on the packaging of the Yumenoka strawberry.
+Yume-Zukin Chan was first released on Strawberry Day in January, a famous annual strawberry-centric event.
+Over time, Yume-Zukin Chan has become a symbol of good luck and fortune in Nagasaki.
+It is customary to give fresh Yumenoka strawberries as gifts, and when the strawberries are wrapped in packaging with Yume-Zukin Chan, it is believed that the fruits will bring good luck to the receiver.
+Yumenoka strawberries are also viewed as lucky for their deam-like moniker.
+During difficult school exams, cakes with Yumenoka strawberries are known as “dream come true cakes” and are given to students as a symbol of good luck.
+Yumenoka strawberries are also gifted on Valentine’s Day and are combined into chocolates, known as “dream chocolates.”

 Geography/History